jlyonsmith/HowTo/Install/NTP.md

 You want to use the closest NTP server possible.
 This is done automatically by using the built in [Ubuntu `pool` servers](https://www.ntppool.org/zone).

+NOTE: You do not need to run NTP on ProxMox LXC containers as the time is maintained by the host system.

 ## Proxy Configuration

 Uninstall `ntpdate` and install `ntpd`: